forta-network/forta-bot-workshop/activity-2-minimum-account-balance/README.md

     if("" == ACCOUNT) {
       throw new Error("please set ACCOUNT to your desired account") }
-    // report finding if specified account balance falls below threshold const findings: Finding[] = []
+    const findings: Finding[] = []

     // 1.
 Look up balance of ACCOUNT
     // 2.
-If balance is above threshold, return early (everything is good!)
+If balance is above threshold, reset the lastAlertTime and return early
     // 3.
-Otherwise, balance is too low, create ALERT if one not created too recently
+If not alerted too recently, add a finding to the findings list and set lastAlertTime

     return findings
   }
 }

 ```
 ## Add Logic: Populate ACCOUNT with target address to inspect